 List of Scary Rides at Walt Disney World

 Ranked from least scary to most scary here is our list of the scary attractions at Disney World.
+I want to mention that this is comparing thrilling roller coasters to creepy scares, which affect people differently.

 - Kali River Rapids